RpicmsTeam/RPICMS/README.md

 RPICMS
 ======

-A MS for the Raspberry Pi
+A CMS for the Raspberry Pi